TRAINING RESOURCES

 BIOTHANE LEASHES & LONG LINES

 All vendors below sell the easy-to-clean durable Biothane leashes.
 They each have their own names for them, but there are 2 basic types: rounded rope style vs flat style.
-You’re welcome to try out my leashes in class to see which kind you prefer.
-I recommend 12 to 15 ft length leashes for nose work purposes, with 12 being for small or slow-moving dogs and 15 being for big or fast-moving dogs.
+I recommend 8-10 ft leashes for interior and container searches, and 12 to 15 ft leashes for exterior searches, with 12 being for slow-moving dogs and 15 being for fast-moving dogs.

 For nose work training, I recommend treat pouches that enable easy, fast and quiet access to the treats.
 The pouches listed below may be used in conjunction with a pouch liner which is easy to wash, so you don’t have to wash the entire treat pouch.